 The Assistant Coach

-You may not speak with the head coach until you actually visit campus.
-At this point, if the coach is interested in you, communication will likely change.
-You may begin to hear from both coaches, or primarily from the head coach as it is the head coach’s job to make the final sale and get you to commit to coming.
+Your child may not speak with the head coach until you actually visit campus.
+At this point, if the coach is interested in your child, communication will likely change.
+Your athlete may begin to hear from both coaches, or primarily from the head coach as it is the head coach’s job to make the final sale and get you to commit to coming.